When you were a child, and someone asked you what you wanted to be when you grew up, what did you say?

 A tiny, helpless human being has been placed in your care.
 If you do nothing else with your life but take care of that human being, your life will have been worthwhile.
 Being a stay-at-home mom is not for the faint of heart.
 It’s a 24/7 commitment with no sick days and no vacation time.
 But being a stay-at-home mom can be just as rewarding, challenging, intellectually stimulating, fulfilling, and frustrating as an office job.
 And it comes with the added benefit of knowing that you’re genuinely making a difference in someone’s life.

 If all you’ve ever wanted was to find a nice man, settle down, and raise a brood of charming little humans, you shouldn’t feel guilty about that in the slightest.
-There is nothing demeaning about devoting your life to your children and your home.
+There's nothing demeaning about devoting your life to your children and your home.

 Your partnership with your husband need not be scripted by a philosophy that doesn’t recognize your life aspirations as valid.